-Individual (non-slate) candidates must notify the Elections Committee of their intent to run for office by completing a "Nomination Form" provided by the Elections Committee.
-The completed form submitted to the Elections Committee must: (1) be signed by the candidate, (2) show the office for which he/she is a candidate, and (3) include his/her name, printed exactly as it is to appear on the petition and ballot, and his/her contact information including the mailing address, social security number, telephone number, and e-mail address.
+Candidates must notify the Elections Committee of their intent to run for office by completing a "Nomination Form" provided by the Elections Committee.
+The completed form submitted to the Elections Committee must: (1) be signed by the candidate, (2) show the office for which he/she is a candidate, and (3) include his/her name, printed exactly as it is to appear on the petition and ballot, and his/her contact information including the mailing address, his/her pass number, telephone number, and e-mail address.

-PREPARATION OF PETITIONS/ELIGIBILITY
+PREPARATION OF PETITIONS/ELIGIBILITY TO BE INCLUDED ON PETITION

-The Elections Committee will prepare the "Nominating Petition Forms" and will insert, before issuance, the name or names of the candidates for whom the petitions are requested.
+The Elections Committee will prepare the "Nominating Petition Forms" and will insert, before issuance, the name or names of the candidates for whom the petitions are requested, showing the position for which each is a candidate.
+To expedite determinations of eligibility and to avoid delays on June 19, 2017 resulting from the time required preparing petitions, candidates are requested to file their Nomination Form with the Elections Committee in advance of June 19, 2017